aws-samples/eks-workshop-v2/website/docs/security/secrets-management/secrets-manager/validate-cluster-resources.md

 In the above resource, we have two main configurations that we should be focusing.

 The *objects* parameter, which is pointing to a secret named as `eks-workshop/catalog-secret` that we will store in AWS Secrets Manager in the next step.
+Note that we are using [jmesPath](https://jmespath.org/), to extract a specific key-value from the secret that is JSON-formatted.

 ```bash
 $ kubectl get secretproviderclass -n catalog catalog-spc -o yaml | yq '.spec.parameters.objects'